The power of brand properties

 Now, this is really important.

 New marketing directors often ditch a brand property built up over many years for a new campaign.
 But guess how long they stay on average?
 Just under two years.
 So, they watch in frustration as consumers play back the old campaign, over and over and over again.
-They get bored.
-They leave.
-A new marketing director come in.
+They leave before new memory structure is created.
+A new marketing director come in and changes campaign again.
 And the whole thing starts over again!

 It will be interesting to see what happens after the Tetley folk return.
 My guess is a pick-up in sales.

 The challenge with brand properties is to refresh them to keep them relevant.
-You need a stream of "new news" to give you "excuses for a conversation" with the consumer.
-But the trick is to refresh the properties, not ditch them altogether.
+You need a stream of “new news” to give you “excuses for a conversation” with the consumer.
+See how Apple has refreshed is apple symbol over time.

 In conclusion, brand properties take time to create, and can last a long time.
 And even if you want to ditch them, this will take bags of time and money.
 So, a better route is refreshing and reviving what made you famous.